rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 History for queued ad-hoc commands, as well as, temporary and saved Job executions  is stored by the RunDeck server.
-History data can be filtered and viewed inside the "History" page of the graphical console.
+History data can be filtered and viewed inside the "History" page.

 ![History page](figures/fig0211.png)